UPDATE: Fidel Castro has died, aged considerably, in Havana.

 Even Donald Trump, an apex capitalist who holds the real power in Washington, agreed that Castro’s pre-dawn cremation would be “a moment for Cuban-Americans and American non-Cubans to come together—not to mourn his death, but to celebrate his death.”

 Nothing we say can possibly make ordinary Cubans feel any better right now.

-But as a token of our tiny respect and sympathy, Climate Nuremberg will use black fonts this week.
+But as a token of our tiny respect and sympathy, Climate Nuremberg will use a black font this week.

 SIC SEMPER FIDEL.

-Note: When Fidel gives a public speech, audience casualty figures are reported on the back page of Granma, Cuba’s newspaper of record; this evening’s edition is no exception.
+Note: Whenever Fidel gives a public speech, audience casualty figures are reported on the back page of Granma, Cuba’s newspaper of record; this evening’s edition is no exception.

 Proceedings at the Havana Goodtime megadrome today were officially fatality-free.
 The death of two males (F. Castro, 90, and J. Sepúlveda, 43) to suspected heat stress was cancelled out when an unnamed woman went into labor during the legendary orator’s opening remarks, quietly giving birth to twins at 6:12 and 6:20 pm.